Veterinary Medicine & Surgery Degree (4 year)

 Applications to Veterinary Medicine need to be submitted earlier compared to other undergraduate courses in the UK.

 North American students can apply through VMCAS by 15th September prior to their intended year of entry.
-No supplemental application is required.
+No supplemental application is required nor is a GRE score.

 All other applicants can apply through UCAS by 15th October prior to their intended year of entry.
 UCAS applicants will also need to submit a Work Experience Summary Form by 22nd October to complete your application to the University of Edinburgh.